Trying to figure out what to do in Dubrovnik, Croatia during your November holiday?

 Is There A Lot To Do In Dubrovnik In November?

 There are many things to do in Dubrovnik in November.
-Food tours, wine tours, markets to visit, exploring the Old Town, a hike up to Mount Srd, and endless day trip options.
+Food tours, wine tours, markets to visit, exploring the Old Town, a hike up to Mount Srd, and endless day trip and road trip options.

 Although it tends to be a bit colder during November, you can enjoy Dubrovnik at any time of year, including winter.